-As seniors get older, managing their money gets harder.
-Technology changes, taxes become more complex and banking laws get updated, all while their health declines.
-Getting a little help with organizing finances and paying bills can make life a lot less stressful for the elderly.
-If your parents, relatives or older friends look like they may need assistance with their finances, here are a few suggestions:
+As technology changes, taxes become more complex, and banking laws get updated, managing money can get harder for older people, who are also busy keeping a watchful eye on their health.
+Helping seniors pay bills can make life a lot less stressful for everyone.
+If you’re curious whether your parents, relatives or older friends may need assistance with organizing their finances, here are a few suggestions:

 Watch for Signs

-Seniors probably won’t let on that they need help, so you should check in from time to time to make sure their bills are being paid.
+Seniors probably won’t let on that they need help, so check in from time to time to make sure their bills are being paid.
 Be on the lookout for any serious health issues, like dementia.
 If your loved one must stay in the hospital, starts feeling under the weather more frequently or begins forgetting things, money management may be neglected.
-Asking straightforward questions about their finances, like “Are you doing alright with money, Mom?” can also help, but make sure to be sensitive about it.
+Asking straightforward questions about their finances can also help, but make sure to be sensitive about it.
+(If your loved one needs long-term care, read “6 Ways to Be a Successful Caregiver” to find out more about budgeting, reserve funds and estate planning.)

 Set Up Automatic Bill Paying